GIScience/openrouteservice/docs/documentation/Places.md

 ---
 parent: Documentation
 nav_order: 10
-title: Places Request
+title: Places Request and Response
 ---

-# Places Request
+# Places Request and Response

 The following tables contain the related names for the ``category_group_ids`` and the subordinate ``category_ids``.